The Unofficial Net Yaroze Newsgroup

 Apart from the above mentioned activity from legacy Net Yaroze members, it also captured what the views and issues of non members were regarding hobbyist development on the PlayStation at the time.

 Usenet is based on a decentralized Network News Transfer Protocol for the transmission of data (mostly text messages) from server to server around the world.
-It's not a platform so it's not centrally controlled by one organization or person.
+Because it's not centrally controlled by one person or organization, like a forum or social media, it's not a "platform", which selectively publishes and removes content at it's own discretion.

 2.2.2 Permanent - mirrored and archived.